MAF TEST 3: Testing The 2nd Ground Circuit

 With the Key in the Off position, and your multimeter still in Volts DC mode.

-With a suitable tool connected to the RED multimeter lead, probe the wire labeled with the letter D in the photo.
+With a suitable tool connected to the red multimeter test lead, probe the wire labeled with the letter D in the photo.
 Connect the BLACK lead to the battery (-) negative terminal.

 Crank up the engine and get her to idle.